Calderdale: Health

-Calderdale is part of the Calderdale Primary Care Trust, South West Yorkshire NHS Foundation Trust and Calderdale & Huddersfield NHS Foundation Trust.
+Calderdale is served by the local NHS through Calderdale & Huddersfield NHS Foundation Trust and South West Yorkshire Partnership NHS Foundation Trust.
 The borough has two hospitals and one hospice.
-The main hospital (part of Calderdale & Huddersfield NHS Foundation Trust) is the Calderdale Royal Hospital, located on the main route to Huddersfield in Salterhebble.
-It has specialist departments: Calderdale's A&E department and the Calderdale Birth Centre.
-The hospital was built and opened in 2001 on the site of the original Halifax General Hospital.
-After the new hospital opened, the Royal Halifax Infirmary closed and all services were transferred, as were services from Northowram Hospital.
-NHS Ambulance services are provided by the Yorkshire Ambulance Service from stations in Halifax, Brighouse and Todmorden.
-Overgate Hospice provides specialist palliative care for adults in Calderdale.
-Elland Hospital, Calderdale's only private hospital, is located by the Calderdale Way.
-Formerly BUPA Elland Independent Hospital, it is now owned and operated by Classic Hospitals.
+The main hospital is Calderdale Royal Hospital, part of Calderdale & Huddersfield NHS Foundation Trust, located on the main route to Huddersfield in Salterhebble.
+It hosts specialist services including Calderdale’s accident and emergency department and the Calderdale Birth Centre.
+The hospital was built on the site of the former Halifax General Hospital and opened in 2001.
+Following the opening of the new hospital, the Royal Halifax Infirmary closed and its services were transferred to Calderdale Royal Hospital, along with services formerly provided at Northowram Hospital.

+NHS ambulance services in the borough are provided by the Yorkshire Ambulance Service from stations in Halifax, Brighouse, and Todmorden.
+Overgate Hospice provides specialist palliative care services for adults in Calderdale.

+Elland Hospital, Calderdale’s only private hospital, is located near the Calderdale Way.
+Formerly known as BUPA Elland Independent Hospital, it is now owned and operated by Classic Hospitals.